-The deadline for applying to the next class, the Class of 2020, will be in January 2018.
+The deadline for applying to the next class, the Class of 2021, is January 15, 2019.
 Read more about the requirements here.

 The program is two years or four semesters long.
 It begins in September and ends in May.